 |Customization||Limited hardware customization, more software-based||Extensive hardware customization based on client needs|

 Here’s our full guide to dedicated servers if you want to learn more!

-However, it’s good to keep in mind that your data is kept together with that of other users.
-If you want to have full peace of mind, you’ll enjoy the enhanced security of dedicated servers.
+However, it’s essential to note that public clouds can store your data alongside other users.
+So, if you want to have complete peace of mind, you need the enhanced security of dedicated servers.

-Cloud computing offers better pricing if you’re not using a lot of resources, because you pay for it by the hour.
-However, as you scale up, and your resource usage increases, it’s better to choose dedicated server hosting.
+Cloud computing offers better pricing if you’re not using many resources because you pay for it by the hour.
+However, as you scale up and your resource usage increases beyond a threshold, choosing dedicated server hosting is better.

 With dedicated servers, you pay a monthly fee.
-If you’re expecting high resource use for a longer period, it’s cheaper to upgrade your hardware than pay a utility fee for cloud computing.
+If you expect high resource use for longer, upgrading your hardware is cheaper than paying a utility fee for cloud computing.